MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/best-practices.md

 <a name='dont-acquire-tokens-from-azure-ad-too-often'></a>

-## Don't acquire tokens from Microsoft Entra too often
+## Don't acquire tokens from Microsoft Entra ID too often

 The standard pattern of acquiring tokens is: (i) acquire a token from the cache silently and (ii) if it doesn't work, acquire a new token from Microsoft Entra ID.
 If you skip the first step, your app may be acquiring tokens from Microsoft Entra too often.
 This provides a bad user experience, because it is slow and error prone as the identity provider might throttle you.